First encounters

 The houses

 All the houses look so much alike !
 They're high and narrow and smaller than ours.
+They are brightly coloured and cosy.
+There aren't any shutters.

 "I'm not used to having so much light in my bedroom in the morning."